 Online Crimes: Illegal Activity

-Posting information or photos about illegal activity—using drugs, stealing, vandalism, etc.—isn’t illegal in and of itself, but it is essentially asking law enforcement to arrest you.
+Posting information or photos about illegal activity—using drugs, stealing, vandalism, etc.—isn’t illegal in and of itself, but it is essentially asking legal enforcement to arrest you.
 There have been several cases of individuals posting videos or photographs of assaults and other crimes that have led to their arrests.
-Again, it’s not a crime, but it will make law enforcement’s job easier.
+Again, it’s not a crime, but it will make legal enforcement’s job easier.
+On the contrary, selling drugs or other illegal items online will get you in trouble with legal authority and will put your life and freedom on the line.

 Beyond the Law